Larger kitchen islands are as hard-working as they are high-functioning.

 Pre-designed stationary kitchen islands, in fact, have evolved into hyper-efficient work spaces, with models dedicated to very specific tasks.
 Whether it's a compact model with a chopping block top and a trash-drawer cabinet beneath, or a more generously sized option with a removable butcher-block top, these islands are the perfect solution for more counter space and easy clean-up.

 Versatility is the key is to achieving stationary kitchen island bliss.
 Before investing in the size that's right for your kitchen, consider your needs.

 Beyond providing extra countertop space, could your kitchen benefit from additional drawers for cutlery, cabinets for appliance storage, racks for wine bottles or nooks for display?
-Can a drop-leaf lift up to accommodate seating (and a meal) for a pair?
+Can a drop-leaf lift up to accommodate seating (and a meal) for two people?
 Also, don't discount moving models—many have casters that can be removed to make your model stationary.